fordc5/PrisonersDilemmaCSWorkshop/README.md

 ### Step Three - How to contribute

 This might be the most important section of any major GitHub repository.
 This is because you can make all sorts of changes and improvements to someone else's code, but if you don't follow the posted guidelines, when you 'submit' your changes, they might get rejected.
-Often times owners of the repository will specify things like spaces vs. tabs, what parts of the code they want you to touch, what other developers you can reach out to, etc...
+Often times owners of the repository will specify things from spaces vs. tabs, to what parts of the code they want you to touch, to what other developers you can reach out to, etc...

 i) Editing the code
 1. Create a new class within the package src/tournament and call it whatever you want